skeoop/skeoop.github.io/index.md

 This material is not covered in the regular class, but is useful to know.

-If some students are interested we can schedule an extra lab session to learn and practice them.
+If some people are interested we can schedule an extra lab session to learn and practice them.

 <table border="1">
 <tr valign="top">